 The Wellness for All Workshop Series has been created, researched, and designed by an experienced Catholic educator, Patricia Gough.
 Pat has experience as a former classroom teacher, Vice-Principal and Principal.
-Staff members who use our K to Grade 8 workshops now, with Grades 9-12 Catholic workshops coming soon, will benefit from professional development and wellness strategies, which focus on Christ’s teachings and fulfilling spiritual needs.
+Staff members who use our K to Grade 8 workshops now, will benefit from professional development and wellness strategies, which focus on Christ’s teachings and fulfilling spiritual needs.

 The Wellness for All Learning System grew into the wonderful program it is today, by teaching new habits and reinforcing Catholic values, as well as morals, virtues, and character strengths.
 The staff receive links to excellent examples of what Catholic schools are doing across Canada and around the world: acting as a great connection to other Catholic educational communities.
 This district of schools in Saskatchewan (Christ the Teacher Catholic Schools) celebrates their Catholic history and culture, similar, to Ontario by:

 By visiting Catholic schools, consulting with teachers, parents, and volunteers, and gathering research from many Catholic sources like the Ontario Catholic Policy Document for Religious Education, this Wellness for All Workshop series encourages teachers to integrate their learnings and new habits in wellness lessons, with their faith at many levels.